FahadDarw/cypress-accessbilities-test-gov-standards/README.md

 This framework will work by adding the links you would like to test into the Jason file named as “accessibilitiesTestPages.json”.
 Then by running the following test “accessbilities-framework.ts” you should see a list of violation against WCAG 2.2 AA if any are found, otherwise it will return 0 violation found.

-Below is the “accessibilitiesTestPages.json” file in this example we are passing "what-we-do/" for Nimble Approach, Therefore it is https://nimbleapproach.com/what-we-do/ that would be tested for accessbilities violation according to WCAG 2.2 AA
+Below is the “accessibilitiesTestPages.json” file in this example we are passing "what-we-do/" & "/blog/a-day-in-the-life-fahad-darwish/" for Nimble Approach website, Therefore it is https://nimbleapproach.com/what-we-do/ and https://nimbleapproach.com/blog/a-day-in-the-life-fahad-darwish/ that would be tested for accessbilities violation according to WCAG 2.2 AA

 ```
 [

-	"/what-we-do/"
+	"/what-we-do/",
+	"/blog/a-day-in-the-life-fahad-darwish/"

 	]

 ```